Invitation to Quote – Sample Letter

 What is a RFQ (Request for Quotation)

-RFQ is the acronym for Request For Quote or Request For Quotation.
+RFQ is the acronym for a Request For Quote or Request For Quotation.
 An RFQ is a request a company tenders when they have a material or service requirement; the RFQ is basically their way of encouraging Vendors to provide a bid for their requirement.
 The purpose is to provide a fair evaluation for all bidders and to provide the candidates with the evaluation criteria against which they will be judged.
 A secondary intention, is to encourage competition amongst the bidders which will help the buyer achieve the best possible bid and cost that suits their existing requirements.
 The company that issues an RFQ then selects one of the bidders to complete the material or service requirement.
 In today’s business world it is not always about the price, other factors such as quality and delivery often take precedence over cost.
 Another angle or use for a RFQ is when a business includes a RFQ form on their website.
 This allows potential customers to contact them to request prices on services or products.
 An online RFQ form may help to encourage viewers to make a purchase, as it solicits action instead of passive Internet browsing.

 1. Section One of the RFQ is basically background information on you or the company issuing the RFQ.